Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

 This page of drug offense FAQs is intended to answer some basic questions that you may have if you or someone you know has been charged with a drug offense in Ohio.
-However, no FAQ can answer every question.
-If you have further questions, we welcome you to call us for a free consultation to discuss the details of your case.
+However, our drug offense FAQs cannot answer all of your questions.
+If you have further questions, we welcome you to call our Columbus drug defense lawyers at for a free consultation to discuss the details of your case.

 You may be charged with drug possession in Ohio if you knowingly have an illegal controlled substance, such as marijuana, cocaine, heroin, methamphetamine, or ecstasy in your possession.
 You also may be charged if you have a prescription drug, such as Xanax, Valium, or Vicodin, without a valid prescription.

 To possess a drug, you may have control over the substance.
 Your control may also be inferred from your ability to access the substance.
 For example, if a drug is found in your purse or glove compartment box, you may be charged with a possession offense.

 The term “trafficking” encompasses a few different actions.
 Trafficking can mean selling or offering to sell a controlled substance.
 It also can mean distributing a drug, packaging it for distribution, or transporting it.
 Trafficking doesn’t have to involve a monetary transaction.
 Simply giving someone a drug, or trading it to someone, also can be considered trafficking under Ohio law.

 Drug offenses are serious crimes in Ohio, and if you’ve been charged you should contact an experienced Columbus drug lawyer and at least have a consultation about your options.
 If you’re convicted, you may face months or years of prison time, thousands of dollars in fines, loss of your driver’s license, and a number of other consequences resulting from a permanent record as a drug offender.